CROCODILE-CESM/CrocoGallery/gallery/notebooks/diagnostics/standalone_CUPiD.md

 This is the easiest way to see CUPiD output on the NCAR super computer, and also makes it easy to re-run the notebooks manually if you want to play with the output.

+**Note:** make sure to select the `cupid-analysis` kernel in the top right if you want to rerun the notebooks.

 If you want to use CUPiD's webpage feature, however, run

 ```bash